Level 7 Accountancy Professional Apprenticeship: student guide

 ||We provide a variety of resources as you progress through the ACA qualification, including exam resources, student benefits, how to guides, webinars and more.
 Our dedicated student support team is also on hand to help you with your ACA-specific enquiries, call +44 (0)1908 248 250 or email.

 It’s really important that you register with us as a student and correctly select the type of student you’re registering as.
-This means we can provide you with the relevant information that you’ll need during your apprenticeship and ensures that you are awarded your apprenticeship certificate when you qualify.
+It means you will be able to apply for and sit your end-point assessment and ensures that you are awarded your apprenticeship certificate when you qualify.

 Please note that, in order to study for the ACA you will need to meet our minimum entry requirements.